vrillusions/pyenv-installer/README.md

 ## Existing installations

-If you already have `virtualenvwrapper` you will need to remove it and all the various things in your profile so it doesn't load.
+If you already have `virtualenv` or `virtualenvwrapper` you will need to remove it and all the various things in your profile so it doesn't load.
 There's a couple ways of doing the install (ex `virtualenv-burrito`) so check where you got it for uninstall instructions.

 ## Installation